GeoNode/documentation/usage/managing_maps/map_metadata.rst

 Metadata Advanced Editing
 -------------------------

-The :guilabel:`Advanced Edit` editing tool allows to change the map metadata.
-You can find this button into the map *Editing Tools*.
+The :guilabel:`Advanced Metadata` editing button in the Metadata Edit form allows to change the map metadata.

 .. figure:: img/advanced_edit_button.png
     :align: center

     *The Advanced Edit button*

 Click on it to display the *Metadata Advanced Editing Page*.
-That page allows you to edit all the layer metadata described in the previous paragraph.
+That page allows you to edit all the map metadata described in the previous paragraph.

 Once you have finished to edit them click on :guilabel:`Update` to save your changes.